-Huntington Beach State Park is the perfect vacation destination for RV campers.
+Huntington Beach State Park, in South Carolina, is the perfect vacation destination for RV campers.
 Not only will you have access to three miles of perfectly pristine beach, sand, and sea, but you’ll also get to see the national historic landmark, Atalaya.
-Atalaya was the winter home of Archer and Anna Hyatt Huntington, of whom the park came to be named after.
+Atalaya was the winter estate of Archer and Anna Huntington, of whom the park came to be named after.
 The couple was very well-to-do, as Archer was a philanthropist, and Anna was a sculptor.
 Although they were originally from up further north, they loved this region in the wintertime and would migrate here to this Moorish-style home to get away from the cold.

 When you choose to bring your RV to camp at Huntington Beach State Park, you’ll be guaranteed to have all the amenities you could need.
-There are 107 standard campsites with electric and water hookups, and 66 full hookup campsites that also have sewer hookups along with water and electric.
+There are 107 standard campsites with electric and water hookups and 66 full hookup campsites that also have sewer hookups along with water and electricity.
 These campsites are divided between the North and South Campgrounds, both of which offer beach access.
 The North Campground is closest to the Sandpiper Pond, while the South Campground is near Atalaya.

-Many sites can accommodate RVs up to 40 feet, and the rest of the sites can hold RVs up to 30 feet.
+RVs and trailers up to 80 feet long can be accommodated.
 You’ll also have hot showers conveniently located nearby, so that you can continue to feel clean, no matter how long you choose to stay at the park.
 Flush toilets are another luxury you can be certain of during your RV camping trip to Huntington Beach State Park.
 If you don't get a full hookup site, don't worry, there is also a dump station in the area that is open for you to use.
 Wi-fi is available during your entire stay as well, so you won’t have to leave the rest of the world behind when you come camping.

 While reservations are highly recommended you might be able to snag a spot on a first-come, first-served basis if there are any available.

 If you changed your mind about bringing your RV along with you, you can choose to go tent camping instead.
 There are six rustic tent sites located at the North Campground that have tent pads to make your area more comfortable.
-They also have water available for you to drink and wash up with.
-You can also just set up a tent at one of the other sites that offer electric and water hookups, but these amenities probably won’t be of any use to you.
+They also have communal water available for you to drink and wash up with.
+If you'd prefer, you can also just set up a tent at one of the other sites that offer electric and water hookups, but these amenities probably won’t be of any use to you.

 Built in 1931, Atalaya was the winter home of Anna and Archer Huntington, whom the park is named after.
 This gorgeous castle was built with Moorish architecture design, inspired by the Spanish Mediterranean Coast.
 During the summer you can take a tour of this stunning mansion, learn about its architecture, and hear stories about the interesting lives of the Huntingtons.
 This beautiful remnant of history is a must-see when you visit the park, so make sure to bring a camera along in the motorhome.

 While there are a few short nature trails here that offer great views, such as the Boardwalk and Kerrigan Nature Trail, the best trail for a great hike is Sandpiper Pond Nature Trail.
 This trail is two miles long and easy to trek, making it ideal for a walk on the beach, while also allowing you to experience red cedar and oak forest.
 Make sure to keep your eyes peeled along the trails so that you can take in the abundant wildlife that calls the park home.

 Here at the park, you’ll find three miles of beach that is completely open to you.
 This can serve as the perfect opportunity for some saltwater fishing, and you stand a good chance of enjoying your catch over the fire in the evening.
-You can also try surf fishing or fishing from the jetty if you prefer.
-Make sure that you have a valid South Carolina fishing license before heading out.
+You can also try surf fishing or fish along the shore or from the jetty if you prefer.
+Make sure that you have a valid South Carolina fishing license in your possession before heading out.